MX vs. ATV Reflex: Gameplay

 The core focus of the game allows for the player to race motocross and supercross on motocross bikes or ATVs.
 The game also includes events such as omnicross, free ride, champion sport track, waypoint racing, and freestyle motocross.

 Although the game is part of the MX vs. ATV series, Reflex was built from the ground up featuring a new control scheme and physics engine.
 The new control scheme is labeled "reflex" which utilizes both analog sticks.
 The left analog controls the handlebars while the right analog stick controls the rider's body movement.
 The reflex system allows for unprecedented control and manipulation by allowing the player to 'ride' the motorcycle and other vehicles as they actually would.
 Tricks have been simplified from the previous games as the player only needs to hold the modifier button and use the right stick to make different combinations and flips.
 Certain potential wipeout situations may also present the player an opportunity to pass a quick-time event to actually avoid such wipeout via a "wreck avoidance" system.

 Also new to Reflex is real-time terrain deformation.
-Terrain deformation allows any of the different vehicles to literally carve into the earth creating ruts, berms, braking bumps and acceleration bumps as they actually do in real life.
-These ruts, berms and bumps are dynamic and constantly changing throughout the course of the race adding for an extra sense of realism.
+Terrain deformation allows any of the different vehicles to dynamically alter the racing terrain, carving ruts, berms, braking bumps and acceleration bumps into the ground as seen in actual off-road racing.

 Online mode on consoles and PC consists of public and private rooms.
 These rooms are dedicated to specific event types (i.e. supercross) and host up to twelve players at a single time.
 A player's "motocard" keeps record of the player's progress through online events which earns them experience points that go towards the player's level.
 Mini games such as snake and tag are played online as well.
 The console and PC versions also support offline, 2-player split screen multiplayer, while the Nintendo DS version also supports local wireless multiplayer between up to four players.